A Guide to the Ranking Order of Police

 Police Officer

-After earning an undergraduate criminal justice degree, you can apply for enrollment in a police academy.
-Upon graduation, you can begin your career as a patrol officer.
+After earning an undergraduate criminal justice degree, you may decide to learn how to become a police officer by applying for enrollment in a police academy.
+Upon graduation, you may be invited to begin your career as a patrol officer.
 The specific job duties vary depending on the jurisdiction that you work in.
+Police officers are typically assigned to a specific geographical area in their jurisdiction.
+They patrol this area, providing a visible police presence and enforcing laws.

 • Identifying traffic violations and issuing traffic tickets